metno/ansible-role-ecflow/README.md

 ecflow
 =========
-This rols installs a ecflow server and/or client and/or python-library
+This role installs a ecflow server and/or client and/or python-library

 Requirements
 ------------